microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

 * To match your environment configuration, you will need to provide the following information:

-    - The VMname as it is registered in Azure Arc
+    - The VM name as it is registered in Azure Arc

    ![](../img/vm_extension_customscript/04.png)